-Upon the completion of this offering, we will have shares of common stock outstanding; (and assuming the underwriters do not exercise the over-allotment option and the private placement investors have not exercised any of the private placement warrants to purchase 1,605,000 shares of common stock), including an aggregate of 47,854 shares of restricted common stock granted to our independent directors and to our Manager under our equity incentive plans.
+Upon the completion of this offering, we will have 15,054,342 shares of common stock outstanding; (and assuming the underwriters do not exercise the over-allotment option and the private placement investors have not exercised any of the private placement warrants to purchase 1,605,000 shares of common stock), including an aggregate of 49,342 shares of restricted common stock granted to our independent directors and to our Manager under our equity incentive plans.
 See "Management-Incentive Awards" and "Management-Compensation of Directors," respectively.

 The lock-up periods that our independent directors agreed to with the underwriters in connection with our IPO, which prohibited the independent directors for a period of 180 days from offering, selling or otherwise disposing of any shares of our common stock, warrants or any other securities convertible into or exercisable or exchangeable for shares of our common stock or any rights to acquire common stock, expired on December 26, 2011.
-As such, the securities that were subject to those lock-up agreements may now be offered or sold in accordance with applicable law, as described below.
+Our independent directors have agreed with the underwriters not to offer, sell or otherwise dispose of any shares of our common stock, warrants or any other securities convertible into or exercisable or exchangeable for shares of our common stock or any rights to acquire common stock for a period of 45 days after the date of this prospectus, without the prior written consent of the representatives of the underwriters, subject to specific limited exceptions.